rubengte/SmileRise/README.md

 Imagine this embedded into cameras, shared with communities, used by filmmakers, artists, therapists — anyone wanting to reconnect with what makes us truly *feel*.

-If you have ideas or improvements, I welcome them.
+If you have ideas or improvements, they are welcome.
 This isn’t just code.
 It’s a seed.

 ---